Jacopo Philip Moretti

 in high school.

-I grew up loving and playing all kinds of music (mostly piano and guitar), and grew into more graphical design and UIUX as a teen.
+I grew up loving and playing all kinds of music (mostly piano and guitar), and grew more into graphic/UIUX design as a teen.
 Looking for more personal (or not!) projects to hone my Figma skills in.

 I worked as a student assistant in functional programming and compiler construction, under professors that were very cool and that inspire me greatly.
 The best thing EPFL gave me is my love for Scala